-The demographics of those who participated in GLOBE were separated by gender and teaching level or status.
+In the figure above, the demographics of those who participated in GLOBE were separated by gender and teaching level or status.
 A majority of the participants were female for a total of 12 and the other 2 participants were males.
 Also, 8 of the participants were preservice students, 4 participants were inservice teachers (1 elementary, 1 middle, and 2 college), and 2 participants were ECSU students.
 The demographics of the participants resulted in a total of 14 participants.

-V. DATA COLLECTION AND RESULTS
+VI.
+DATA COLLECTION AND RESULTS

 The data sheets in the appendix were used to collect data from the participants in the training sessions and represents the first and second groups collectively considering the data corresponds with both groups.
 The first data sheet was used for the air temperature protocol.
 For this protocol, we used a max/min thermometer.
 The participants collected the data by holding the thermometer up in the air, allowing wind to enter the hole on the side of the thermometer in order to get an accurate reading.
 The second data sheet was used for the surface temperature protocol.
 The third and last data sheet contains the data collected for the cloud protocol.
-For this data collection, the participants used a cloud identification chart to document what kind of clouds were in the sky, how much of the sky was covered, and the level of the clouds. participants used an infrared thermometer to record the temperature by pointing it toward the ground with an extended arm and pressing the button.
+For this data collection, the participants used a cloud identification chart to document what kind of clouds were in the sky, how much of the sky was covered, and the level of the clouds.
+The participants used an infrared thermometer to record the temperature by pointing it toward the ground with an extended arm and pressing the button.

-VI.
+VII.
 SURVEYS

 The 12-question survey was completed by both groups of workshop participants in the February and March workshops.
 This survey consisted of a series of 12 questions and was used to gauge what participants experienced from the work sessions.
 Responses were based on personal experience using Likert scales from strongly disagree to strongly agree.
+The results were tallied and represented below in Figures II-IV.